Prapthi564/AZ500-AzureSecurityTechnologies/Instructions/Labs/guidedlab_LAB_09_ConfiguringandSecuringACRandAKS.md

 ### Task 3: Create an Azure Kubernetes Service cluster

-In this task, you will create an Azure Kubernetes Service (AKS) cluster and review its resources. you will start by initiating the creation of a Kubernetes cluster in the Azure portal, configuring basic settings such as the cluster name, resource group, and region, and setting up node pools and networking.
-Once deployed, you will check the new resource group for AKS components, and use Cloud Shell to connect to the cluster and verify its nodes are ready.
+In this task, you will create an Azure Kubernetes Service (AKS) cluster and review its resources.
+You will start by initiating the creation of a Kubernetes cluster in the Azure portal, configuring basic settings such as the cluster name, resource group, and region, and setting up node pools and networking.
+Once deployed, you will check the new resource group for AKS components and use Cloud Shell to connect to the cluster and verify its nodes are ready.

 1. In the Azure portal, in the **Search resources, services, and docs** text box at the top of the Azure portal page, type **Kubernetes services** and press the **Enter** key.